Timed automaton: Problems and their complexity

 The computational complexity of some problems related to timed automata are now given.

-The emptiness problem for timed automaton can be solved by constructing a region automaton and checking whether it accepts the empty language.
+The emptiness problem for timed automata can be solved by constructing a region automaton and checking whether it accepts the empty language.
 This problem is PSPACE-complete.

-The universality problem of non-deterministic timed automaton is undecidable, and more precisely Π. However, when the automaton contains a single clock, the property is decidable, however it is not primitive recursive.
-This problem consists in deciding whether every words are accepted by a timed-automaton.
+The universality problem of non-deterministic timed automaton is undecidable, and more precisely Π. However, when the automaton contains a single clock, the property is decidable; however, it is not primitive recursive.
+This problem consists of deciding whether every word is accepted by a timed automaton.